dstnbrkr/componentkit/_docs/good-practices-datasources.md

 ### Don't ask the the list view for the position of the next insertion

 The list view gives you the current state of what is displayed on the screen, but it doesn't include what is potentially currently being computed in the background.
-To get this information you need to maintain state that is udpated at the same time as a changeset is enqueued.
+To get this information you need to maintain state that is updated at the same time as a changeset is enqueued.

 Let's look at this buggy code.